Salgac/VPWA-Frontend/README.md

 For socket communication we decided to use the `socket.io` library, as the use is reccommended for use with quasar application.

+Messages support HTML syntax so we can highlight a `@username` tag when showing messages.
+This also allows users to post images and further style the message content.

 ## Architecture

 **Quasar <-> AdonisJS <-> PostgreSQL**